Silvermane: Publication history

-He first appeared in The Amazing Spider-Man #73 and was created by Stan Lee and John Buscema.
+Silvermane first appeared in The Amazing Spider-Man #73, and was created by Stan Lee and John Buscema.

-The character's original storyline was about a mysterious stone tablet coveted by several Spider-Man villains.
-The "Tablet Saga" proved popular, although artist John Romita, Sr. said that it was not originally intended as an arc: "We never even thought up Silvermane until the seventh issue [of the story arc], let alone a 'socko' ending."
+The character's original storyline was about a mysterious stone tablet coveted by several villains.
+The "Tablet Saga" proved popular, although artist John Romita Sr. said that it was not originally intended as an arc, stating "We never even thought up Silvermane until the seventh issue [of the story arc], let alone a 'socko' ending."

 Fictional character biography

-Silvio Manfredi, nicknamed "Silvermane" for his near-white hair, is a professional criminal originally from Corleone, Sicily that started his criminal career as a racketeer in the Maggia, eventually forming his own crime family and becoming a powerful Maggia Don.
+Silvio Manfredi, nicknamed "Silvermane" for his near-white hair, is a professional criminal originally from Corleone, Sicily, Italy, that started his criminal career as a racketeer in the Maggia, eventually forming his own crime family and becoming a powerful Maggia Don.

-In his first appearance, an elderly Silvermane forced Curt Connors to make a potion from an ancient clay tablet to grant himself immortality.
-He first crossed paths with Connors' alter-ego, the Lizard, and Spider-Man during this scheme.
-Drinking the serum made Silvermane younger, but its effects caused him to de-age further and further until he was an infant before completely disappearing.
+In his first appearance, an elderly Silvermane forces Curt Connors to make a potion from an ancient clay tablet to grant himself immortality.
+However, the serum instead causes him to rapidly de-age and eventually fade from existence.
 Silvermane eventually reappeared, revealing that he had mystically aged to his forties.
 He started a new career and again quickly rose through the Maggia's ranks until he regained control of his family, the sought to form an alliance with Hydra, determined to take over the world as their leader, the Supreme Hydra.
-He was defeated by Daredevil, Nick Fury and S.H.I.E.L.D.
+He was defeated by Daredevil, Nick Fury, and S.H.I.E.L.D.
 Silvermane reappeared in New York in an attempt to unite all of New York's gangs under his leadership and take over the criminal underworld, but his plans were complicated by the Green Goblin, who opposed him.
 During a confrontation between the Goblin, Silvermane and Spider-Man, Silvermane fell from a great height but survived.

 Silvermane has worked with many super-villains, such as Hammerhead, and he has also been known to be a rival of the Kingpin, even once trying to assassinate the crime lord while he was suffering from amnesia.
 His former partner, Dominic Tyrone, assumed the identity of the Rapier and sought vengeance against Silvermane for betraying him by attempting to take his life.
 A flashback one-shot focused heavily on Silvermane's lifetime of corruption and crime, going back to his early career in Italy.
 The framework was reporter Ben Urich investigating the background of the Maggia.
 He learned that Silvermane was a legendary criminal figure for decades; mothers would even warn their children to behave or "One-Eye" would get them.